NordicSemiconductor/Android-nRF-Connect/documentation/Automated tests/README.md

 ```12:34:56.123 11:22:33:44:55:66 -45 0B094E6F726469635F48524D0319410302010607030D180F180A18```

 Attributes **address**, **rssi**, **data** and/or **target** MAY be specified to filter packets by address or advertising data:
- - **address** - scan will log packets from a device with given Bluetooth address
+ - **address** - scan will log packets from a device with given Bluetooth address.
  - **rssi**    - scan will log packets with RSSI value greater or equal to specified is received.
-               RSSI values vary from around -100 dBm (far) to approx -40 dBm (very close)
+               RSSI values vary from around -100 dBm (far) to approx -40 dBm (very close).
+ - **name**    - scan will log packets from a device with given Complete or Shortened Local Name.
  - **data**    - scan log packets matching given data in received advertising packet.
                Matching is done using Pattern#find(String) method after converting the adv. packet to an uppercase HEX string representation.
                This means, that if a device advertises with "020104" a data="10" will be found.